bobbycomet/Griffin-Linux-Landing-Page/README.md

   <p><i>System-aware.
 Transparent.
 Always on your side.</i></p>
 </div>

 Grix is the heart of Griffin.
 Instead of hunting through forums and Reddit threads when something breaks, Grix runs targeted checks and walks you through fixes — with your approval before anything changes.
+[Preview on GitHub before release](https://github.com/bobbycomet/Grix-Preview)

 **What Grix does:**